Putin critic Navalny seeks permission to visit Sochi

-Navalny has criticized spending on the games, which he said last week had already reached $50 billion - five times more than the 2010 Vancouver Olympics.
+Navalny has criticised spending on the games, which he said last week had already reached $50 billion - five times more than the 2010 Vancouver Olympics.

 Navalny, who described last summer’s trial as revenge by President Vladimir Putin for his challenging the Kremlin, was served with new theft and money laundering charges in October.